 Whinham’s Industry is a sweeter red berry.
 I enjoyed leaving the berries on the bush as long as possible until they turned a deep crimson colour.
 This is when they were at their best, and delicious mixed in with some yoghurt and muesli for breakfast.
 They made a beautiful, red jam too.

-Planting Gooseberry Bushes
+Tips for Planting Gooseberry Bushes

 Now is a good time to plant bare-root gooseberry bushes, but they can be planted at any point during the dormant season of November to the end of March.